The Lasso with general Gaussian designs with applications to hypothesis testing: Main results

+That is, we obtain asymptotic coverage for all non-zero coefficients that are small (note that if $\|\thetastar\|_2=O(1)$, this is the case for most non-zero coefficients). \item Generally leave-one-out confidence intervals are successful provided $\widehat \theta_{j,\mathrm{init}}$ is consistent for $\theta_j^*$.
+Note that we assume $\widehat \theta_{j,\mathrm{init}}$ is deterministic, which accommodates settings in which it is based on prior knowledge or is an estimate based on an independent data set.
+Note that consistency is a rather weak requirement (indeed $\|\thetahat-\thetastar\|_2=O(1)$).
+We also point at the next section for a construction of exact confidence intervals that do not require the initialization $\widehat \theta_{j,\mathrm{init}}$. \end{enumerate}

+\begin{remark} Even when $\theta_j^*$ is 0, it is possible that $\widehat \theta_j$ as estimated by the Lasso is of order 1; indeed, Figure \ref{FigFailure} presents a simulation of such a scenario.
+In this case, the na\"ive standard error for the debiased Lasso is too small, but our leave-one-out construction with $\widehat \theta_{j,\mathrm{init}} = 0$ achieves coverage.
+Moreover, in Section \ref{SecSimsCI}, we provide simulation evidence that in this scenario, the leave-one-out estimates $\xi_j$ have smaller variance than the debiased estimates $\widehat \theta_j^{\mathrm{\de}}$, indicating that they permit more precise inference.
+Characterizing in which scenarios the leave-one-out intervals are more or less precise than the debaised confidence intervals is a promising avenue for future work. \end{remark}

+In concurrent work, Bellec and Zhang \cite{Bellec2019SecondOP} consider debiasing with a arbitrary convex penalties, and establish success of the debiased confidence intervals when (among other assumptions) the initial estimate $\widehat \theta_j$ is consistent in coordinate $j$.
+Our result is comparable with theirs (for a special choice of the penalty) but has the advantage of holding down to the Donoho-Tanner phase transition and permitting that taking $\lambda$ be arbitrarily close to 0.
+We also do not require that $\| \thetahat \|_0 / n \leq 1/2$ with high-probability.

+The leave-one-out construction is a renormalized empirical correlation between the residuals of the regression of $\by_{\mathrm{init}}$ on $\bX_{-j}$ and of $\bx_j$ on $\bX_{-j}$.
+It is thus similar to a method proposed by \cite{sun2012comment,ren2015asymptotic}, in which the partial correlation between two features in a Gaussian graphical model is estimated by regressing each of these features on the remaining features.
+For each regression, \cite{sun2012comment,ren2015asymptotic} use the scaled Lasso and must assume $s = o(\sqrt{n})$ (up to logarithmic terms) to achieve normal inference.
+In contrast, we assume that one of the regressions --- that of $\bx_j$ on $\bX_{-j}$ --- is known perfectly, whereas the second regression --- that of $\by_{\mathrm{init}}$ on $\bX_{-j}$ --- must be estimated and can have much less structure (possibly linear sparsity).
+For this reason, we require a degrees-of-freedom correction, which is not present in \cite{sun2012comment,ren2015asymptotic}.

-\paragraph{Relation to the conditional randomization test.} It is worth remarking that exact tests and confidence intervals for $\theta^*_j$ may be constructed in our setting.
-Towards this, it is useful to briefly recall this construction and discuss the relative merits of our approach.
+\paragraph*{Relation to the conditional randomization test} It is worth remarking that exact tests and confidence intervals for $\theta^*_j$ may be constructed in our setting.
+In fact, when the feature distribution is known, one can perform an exact test of